Updated: Dec 6, 2022

 Pictures of laparoscopic and abdominal hysterectomy scars

-A hysterectomy is surgery to remove a woman’s uterus or womb.
+A hysterectomy is a surgery to remove a woman’s uterus or womb.
 Hysterectomy may be used to treat uterine fibroids, endometriosis, cancer, severe vaginal bleeding, or chronic pelvic pain.
 To perform a hysterectomy, incisions are required to access and remove the uterus.
 Depending on the location of these incisions, different scars can develop – some of which are much larger and more visible than others in the stomach area.

 For many women, it’s not just the surgery that bothers them, but the scars.
 In fact, a doctor in Florida surveyed women in his area about the scars and surgery, and most women agreed that the ideal procedure would be scar-free, or at worst leave small hidden scars.¹ This is particularly important in the case of hysterectomy for fibroids, as women in this group are more likely to be young, active, and concerned about the long-term reminder of the operation.

-Hysterectomy Incision Types
+Hysterectomy Incision Types & Locations

 Vaginal hysterectomy is the surgical removal of the uterus through the vagina.
 In most cases, vaginal hysterectomy is the preferred method because it is very low risk and leaves no external scars.
 Unfortunately, one of the most common reasons a vaginal hysterectomy cannot be performed is because the uterus is too large, which is often the case when a woman has fibroids.
 Typically, surgeons will attempt a vaginal hysterectomy if the uterus is smaller than the size of the uterus that is 12-weeks pregnant.³⁻⁴ For women who cannot undergo a vaginal hysterectomy, the laparoscopic and abdominal approaches are still options.

 Laparoscopic hysterectomy is the surgical removal of the uterus using small incisions and cameras.
-In laparoscopic surgery, the surgeon makes a few small incisions in the abdomen, usually off to the side from the belly-button, and removes the uterus with tools that can go through these small incisions.
+In laparoscopic surgery, the surgeon makes a few small incisions in the abdomen, usually off to the side from the belly button, and removes the uterus with tools that can go through these small incisions.
 Laparoscopic hysterectomy uses a number of tiny incisions rather than one large one so there is minimal scarring.

 The laparoscopic approach may be preferred because it has a lower risk for infection, results in less pain, and has a faster healing time.
 However, there are times when a laparoscopic approach is started, but the surgeon decides to convert to the abdominal approach during the surgery.
 We cover more on conversion in hysterectomy surgery below.

 Abdominal hysterectomy is the surgical removal of the uterus through the abdominal wall.
-The uterus is accessed through one large horizontal incision about halfway between the belly-button and the pubic bone,⁵ sometimes called a “bikini cut.”
+The uterus is accessed through one large horizontal incision about halfway between the belly button and the pubic bone,⁵ sometimes called a “bikini cut.”
 This is the most invasive approach to hysterectomy and leaves the largest scar of any hysterectomy technique.

 Conversion in Hysterectomy

 In hysterectomy surgery, conversion is when the surgeon changes from one strategy to a different one midway through a surgery.
 This can happen for strategic or reactive reasons.
 A large study was undertaken in 2013 to evaluate how often a laparoscopic hysterectomy may be converted to an abdominal hysterectomy.⁶ They found that conversion happened roughly 5% of the time, and when it did, it was for strategic reasons 69% of the time, most often due to visibility or mobility problems of the uterus or surrounding structures as a consequence of the patient’s BMI or uterus size.
-A separate study in 2016 found similar rates of conversion, but also confirmed that experienced surgeons (with >20 laparoscopic hysterectomies) were much less likely to convert to the abdominal approach.⁷
+A separate study in 2016 found similar rates of conversion but also confirmed that experienced surgeons (with >20 laparoscopic hysterectomies) were much less likely to convert to the abdominal approach.⁷

 Below you will find pictures of the stomach after a hysterectomy (laparoscopic and abdominal).